jjzazuet/gradle-swig/README.md

 - Right now, the plugin only wraps the command line `swig` options pertaining to the Java target.

-- `swig` must be present and accessible via your system `PATH`.
-Otherwise the plugin will fail.
+- `swig` must be present and accessible via your system `PATH`, otherwise the plugin will fail.
+Optionally use `swigPath` task property to set the full path to `swig` executable, e.g. `swigPath ="/path/to/swig"`

 If there's enough interest, I may enhance it to generate interfaces for the rest of the supported languages.